Measures of association for approximating copulas: Preliminaries

 so that each segment carries mass $1/n$.
 Equivalently, $C_\pi$ is the distribution of $(U,V)$ where $U\sim\mathrm U(0,1)$ and, conditional on $U\in I_k$, one sets $V=U-\tfrac{k-\pi(k)}{n}$.
 We call $n$ the \emph{order} of the shuffle and $\pi$ its \emph{shuffle permutation}.

-More general shuffles allow unequal strip widths $p_1,\dots,p_n>0$ with $\sum p_k=1$ and/or segment reflections, but in this paper we restrict to equal--width \emph{straight} shuffles, because they are already dense in $\CC_2$, generate the entire attainable $(\tau,\rho)$--region and admit closed–form formulas for the concordance measures considered below.
+More general shuffles allow unequal strip widths $p_1,\dots,p_n>0$ with $\sum p_k=1$ and/or segment reflections, but in this paper we restrict to equal--width \emph{straight} shuffles, because they are already dense in $\CC_2$ and admit closed–form formulas for the concordance measures considered below.
+Sample data obtained from a simple shuffle--of--min copula is shown in Figure~\ref{fig:shuffle_of_min_example}.